Immigration to Chile: Bolivia

 Bolivian immigration is minor in comparison to the Argentine and Peruvian communities in Chile, but it is not unimportant with more than 20,000 immigrants in the year 2008.
 This is due primarily to the tense relations that have existed between the two countries, primarily since the War of the Pacific.
 The continuous diplomatic conflicts between Chile and Bolivia have resulted in the absence of diplomatic relations between them since the mid-1970s.
 In spite of this, thousands of Bolivians in search of better economic situations have entered Chile, settling primarily in Arica and Calama during the 1960s and since the end of the 1990s.

 On the other hand, it is important to emphasize the immigration of the Bolivian elite, who have come primarily for academic reasons.
 Many of the principal political and economic figures in Bolivia have studied in Chile for a great part of their lives.

 Ecuador

 In reality, approximately 15,000 Ecuadorans live in Chilean territory, a number that has risen exponentially during the late 1990s.
 For many years, Ecuador had been considered a friend of Chile.
-The Ecuadoran immigrants are largely professionals, principally in the medical fields, and skilled laborers who engage in a various trades.
+The Ecuadoran immigrants are largely professionals, principally in the medical fields, and skilled labourers who engage in a various trades.